SeiRann/discord-gruvbox-theme/README.md

 This is a rewrite of the colors from the [Midnight Theme](https://github.com/refact0r/midnight-discord) done by [refact0r](https://www.refact0r.dev/).

 The main changes I did is add the [Gruvbox](https://github.com/morhetz/gruvbox) Colors and added [Fira Mono](https://fonts.google.com/specimen/Fira+Mono) Font.
-Both of these can be easily change using the QuickCSS feature on [Vencord](https://vencord.dev/) or manually in the file itself.
+Both of these can be easily changed using the QuickCSS feature on [Vencord](https://vencord.dev/) or manually in the file itself.

 The theme file has comments done by refact0r, with which I made this theme.